fd0e/site-1/wiki/pages/tos.md

 outgoing net- and portscanning is prohibited on tilde.team.

+> this is outdated now that tilde.team lives on ovh

-after the [major outage](/~ben/blog/november-13-post-mortem.html) of november 13th, we have run in to the clause in the [hetzner tos](https://www.hetzner.com/rechtliches/root-server/) that prohibits net- and portscanning. please don't try to reach anything in the [RFC1918](https://tools.ietf.org/html/rfc1918) private address space. for some reason, packets sent there will end up at the default gateway and may be interpreted as an attack.
+after the [major outage](/~ben/blog/november-13-post-mortem.html) of november 13th, we have run in to the clause in the [hetzner tos]( https://www.hetzner.com/rechtliches/root-server/) that prohibits net- and portscanning. please don't try to reach anything in the [RFC-1918]( https://tools.ietf.org/html/rfc1918) private address space. for some reason, packets sent there will end up at the default gateway and may be interpreted as an attack.

 i've added firewall rule to prevent outgoing requests to these subnets: